apache/openjpa/openjpa-integration/osgi-itests/readme.txt

 	...
 15 more

+   b) The latest code, which still has some issues loading in OSGi -

+    Bundle start
+    org.osgi.framework.BundleException: Activator start error in bundle
+    org.apache.openjpa.openjpa-integration-osgi-itests [45].
+    . . .
+    Caused by: java.lang.NoSuchMethodError: javax.persistence.spi.PersistenceUnitInfo.getValidationMode()Ljavax/persistence/ValidationMode;
+	at org.apache.openjpa.persistence.PersistenceUnitInfoImpl.toOpenJPAProperties(PersistenceUnitInfoImpl.java:487)
+    . . .
+	at hellojpa.Main.main(Main.java:38)
+	at hellojpa.Main.start(Main.java:81)
+	at org.apache.felix.framework.util.SecureAction.startActivator(SecureAction.java:667)
+	at org.apache.felix.framework.Felix.activateBundle(Felix.java:1699)
+	...
+15 more

-2) To reinstall the sample app, you'll need to stop and uninstall it first, even if the initial install failed:
+2) To reinstall the sample app, you'll need to uninstall it first, even if the initial install failed:

-   a) osgi:stop <bundle id for openjpa-integration-osgi-itests>
-   b) osgi:uninstall <bundle id for openjpa-integration-osgi-itests>
+   a) osgi:uninstall <bundle id for openjpa-integration-osgi-itests>

 Shutting down Karaf: